pranjal8299/pranjal8299/README.md

 ### Hi there 👋
-I’m currently working on learning open source
+<br>I’m currently working on learning open source
-I’m currently learning DSA,DBMS,git hub and python language Ask me about assembly language
+<br>I’m currently learning DSA,DBMS,git hub and python language
+<br>Ask me about assembly language
-How to reach me: insp_pra_g_t and parasg87999gupta@gmail.com
+<br>How to reach me: insp_pra_g_t and parasg87999gupta@gmail.com

 <!--
 **pranjal8299/pranjal8299** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.